 Blue and Gold Banquet

 Every February, the Boy Scouts of America celebrate the birthday of Scouting.
 In Cub Scouts, this event is marked by the Blue and Gold Banquet.
-This event also serves as the bridging ceremony where the Webelos 2 Scouts earn their Arrow of Light and bridge over to Boy Scouting.
+This event also serves as the bridging ceremony where the Webelos 2 Scouts earn their Arrow of Light and bridge over to Scouts BSA.
 For Webelos 2 Scouts, this is the final event of their Cub Scout journey.

 Pack 2214 participates in the annual Cape St. Claire Strawberry Festival Parade each year in early June.